Homepage of the site 'What to do with your life?'

 Four reasons:

-This allows access to positions above his personal skills.
+This allows you to access positions above your personal skills.

-This allows more energy to be focused on the alliance game.
+This allows you to focus more energy on the alliance game.

-Last but not least, it allows the disempowerment.
+Last but not least, it allows for disempowerment.

 The book by Mats Alvesson and André Spicer The stupidity paradox: The power and pitfalls of functional stupidity at work deals with the same subject, in a more narrative form.

-The Cochrane organization is a good example of the heavy work required to rigorously validate knowledge or the relevance of a practice.
+The Cochrane organization represents a good example of the heavy work necessary to rigorously validate knowledge or the relevance of a practice.

 New comment